theo-armour/ucsf2/README.md

 _Below are several 3D visualization projects that relate to displaying medical data with free, open source, entry level software code_

-_You can use your point device or fingers to zoom, pan aa=nd rotate each project._
+_You may use your pointing device or fingers to zoom, pan and rotate each project._

 <br>